Get a free, no obligation personal loan quote with rates as low as 9.99%

 Again, as it should be with any credit product, it’s important to prepare yourself properly before you apply.
 You should even double your efforts, considering how unworthy of credit your consumer proposal will make you appear to be.

-• Determine how much of a loan you would need.
-Remember to only apply for a loan amount that you’re 100% sure you can afford down the line.
+• Determine Your Loan Amount: Remember to only apply for a loan amount that you’re 100% sure you can afford down the line.

 How A Consumer Proposal Affects Your Credit

-It’s also best to realize the potential consequences that one of these proposals can have on your credit health.
-While it is true that a consumer proposal can eliminate the majority of your debt problems, it can have a cumbersome, lasting effect on your credit.
+While a consumer proposal can eliminate the majority of your debt problems, it can have a negative, lasting effect on your credit in the following ways:

-• During your proposal, your credit rating will drop to an R7 status.
+• R7 Rating: During your proposal, your credit rating will drop to an R7 status.
 This is the third-lowest rating next to having your assets in repossession (R8) and bankruptcy (R9).

-• Depending on the credit reporting agency you look at (Equifax or TransUnion), a record of your proposal can stay on your credit report for 3-7 years following its completion.
+• Duration On Credit Report: A record of your proposal can stay on your credit report for 3 years following its completion.

 What Is A Consumer Proposal?